 8.)
 The administrator/party with authority to resolve the matters raised by the committee recommendations shall have five working days to serve a written response to the committee's recommendations upon the grievant and the committee chair.

-f) If the grievant is not satisfied with the disposition of the grievance, the grievant shall have five working days to serve a simple statement of appeal upon the Chancellor and the Faculty Hearing Grievance Committee.
+f) If the grievant is not satisfied with the disposition of the grievance, the grievant shall have five working days to serve a simple statement of appeal upon the Chancellor and the Faculty Grievance Committee.
 Upon receipt of the statement of appeal, the committee chair shall forward to the Chancellor the record of the hearing, if a hearing was conducted, and all matters of record prepared and collected by the committee including the written grievance, the committee's findings of fact, the committee's recommendation(s), the administrator's written response and all evidence gathered.
 Upon review of the committee's recommendations, the Chancellor shall notify the faculty member, the committee, and the other parties of the Chancellor's decision in a timely fashion.

 e.
 Outside appeal privilege